umm/imagemask/README.md

 ## What

-* Image masking on uGUI component
+* Image masking with alpha transparency on uGUI component

 ## Requirement